ClojureBridge/community-docs/docs/contribute.md

   - Syntax

     For HTML, and Markdown, the site is setup to use [Pygments](http://pygments.org/docs/) for syntax highlighter.
 Please look at jekyll document, [Writing posts](http://jekyllrb.com/docs/posts/), for details.
-For Org-mode, `#+begin_src clojure ...#+end_src` syntax highlights the code.

   - Setup test environment on your computer